General guidelines

 This is the basic standard for a guest staying at the Monastery.

 Sila, or ethical behaviour, is an essential foundation for cultivating inner peace and wisdom.
 It creates a trusting atmosphere for opening the heart.
-Lay guests staying overnight at Vimutti are expected to abide by the eight training precepts:
+Guests staying overnight at Vimutti are expected to abide by the eight training precepts:

 • To refrain from killing living beings (including insects but not plants)